enasequence/read_docs/faq/pathogen-subs-guide.rst

 Steps
 `````

-Please contact us at cohort-dataflow@ebi.ac.uk should you need any support with any of the following steps.
+The steps detailed here provide an overview of how to create a dataset record including multiple linked data types, to appear in the
+`Pathogens Portal Cohort Browser <https://www.pathogensportal.org/cohorts>`_.
+Before starting a submission, we strongly advise you to contact us at cohort-dataflow@ebi.ac.uk if you are planning to submit a
+linked cohort dataset, including some details about your study, and we can provide support with the following steps.

 1. Create the top-level sample
-'''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''

-Top-level samples representing each case or patient can be created in the BioSamples archive.
-This is represented by sample H1
+Top-level samples representing each case or patient can be created in the `BioSamples Archive <https://www.ebi.ac.uk/biosamples/>`_.
-in the diargam aboce.
-For a human sample, these can contain minimal, non-identifying metadata about the patient (e.g. gender,
+This is represented by sample H1 in the diagram above.
+For a human sample, these can contain minimal, non-identifying metadata about
-organism, disease).
+the patient (e.g. gender, organism, disease).
 See an example `here <https://www.ebi.ac.uk/biosamples/samples/SAMEA12928716>`_.

-Top-level Sample records can be created in BioSamples using their uploader tool: https://www.ebi.ac.uk/biosamples/docs/cookbook/upload_files
+Top-level Sample records can be created in BioSamples using the `BioSamples uploader tool <https://www.ebi.ac.uk/biosamples/docs/cookbook/upload_files>`_.

 2. Create the child samples in EBI data resources
-''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''

 Please note you can use different samples for different data types and for different time points.
 Please also be advised
 that EGA and ENA are the only archives which integrate the BioSample records into their metadata models.
 For data deposited